zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 In the above example, XGBoostClassifier in FHE has a 1/10 probability to have a shifted output value compared to the expected value.
 The shift is relative to the expected value, so even if the result is different, it should be **around** the expected value.

-### Using default error probability
+### Using the default error probability

 If neither `p_error` or `global_p_error` are set, Concrete ML employs `p_error = 2^-40` by default.

 ### Searching for the best error probability

-Currently finding a good `p_error` value _a-priori_ is not possible, as it is difficult to determine the impact of the TLU error on the output of a neural network.
-Concrete ML provides a tool to find a good `p_error` value that improves inference speed while maintaining accuracy.
+Currently finding a suitable `p_error` value _a-priori_ is not possible, as it is difficult to determine the impact of the TLU error on the output of a neural network.
+Concrete ML provides a tool to find a suitable `p_error` value that improves inference speed while maintaining accuracy.
 The method is based on binary search and evaluates the latency/accuracy trade-off iteratively.

 ```python
 from time import time